isomerpages/ura-lkywcp/resources/in-pictures/_posts/2021-06-29-laureates-retrospective.md

 | --: |
 | Lee Hao Wei and David Ee |

-***In this special photo essay, we take a look at how the past five Prize Laureates succeeded in overcoming urban challenges and transforming themselves, and also their respective visions for the future.***
+***In this special photo essay[^first], we take a look at how the past five Prize Laureates succeeded in overcoming urban challenges and transforming themselves, and also their respective visions for the future.***

 ---